gbasile17/foe-local-k8s/readme.md

 ```
 use this password to connect to the redis cluster

+You may set your own password for redis by creating a kubernetes secret and setting that secret as the password in the helm chart.

+## Setup MinIO

+Like the above applications.
+Create an argo app for the minio operator and create a helm chart in the repo for the operator to deploy.

+Once the operator is deployed you may deploy a tenant instance via the tenant chart

 ## Deploy More Apps to the cluster

 You may deploy any other container applications to this cluster by committing new Argo app manifests in the /apps directory, and providing the manifests within the repo.